A stranger helped a Jamaican athlete make his Olympic race. He won gold and tracked her down.

 “By the time I looked up, I realized this bus is going the wrong way,” he said.
 He arrived at what he believed was an aquatic venue instead of the athletics event.

-According to Parchment, officials on site advised him to take another bus back to the stadium - an action he knew could have cost him the race.
+According to Parchment, officials on-site advised him to take another bus back to the stadium — an action he knew could have cost him the race.

 “If I had done that, I wouldn’t get there in time to even warm up.
 I had to find another way,” he said.